c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-04-28-Project-Madoku.md

 Some difficulties that I encountered during the project:
 - First of all, about how to make the game has the most freedom as possible, I thought a lot about making the solution or calculation as random as possible.
-At first I want to make the spaces fixed in 8 spaces like NERDLE, but after a while I figured out a way to make possible random solution without any fixed element
+At first I want to make the spaces fixed in 8 spaces like NERDLE, but after a while I figured out a way to make possible random solution without any fixed element.

 - Secondly, I thought a bit how to update the game screen as well, like when you input your guess and the game got updated on the screen.
 I didn't know about global variables few days ago, it's truly a game changer when I learned about it.

 - Thirdly, the biggest problem, giving the hint of how close user guess to the solution, it looks simple but there were few complicated things when I started working on it.
 My initial thought is like the game NERDLE, If their guesses have numbers that not in the solution, print out those number not in solution.